We thought you would appreciate an explanation of some of the common Cascade lingo. If we're missing something, please let us know at [[creative]].

 Story (aka News Story)

-Widgets are those snappy things you see in the third column of pages with a text top, picture and teaser text (or scrollable set of pics and teaser text).
-And sometimes, they are YouTube Widgets which differ slightly from a typical widget—they have a YouTube video instead of a picture.
+Widgets are those snappy things you see in the right column of pages with a text top, picture and teaser text (or scrollable set of pics and teaser text).
+And sometimes, they are YouTube Widgets which have a playable YouTube video instead of a picture.
 A widget lives on its own and can be included on any number of pages.
-They are sometimes confused with listboxes, another right column element—but listboxes lack images (or videos).
+They are similar to listboxes, another right column element, but listboxes do not use images or videos.
 Learn more about creating Widgets and YouTube Widgets.

 Content can be edited and submitted to an approval process known as a workflow.
 A workflow can have many steps, but most commonly includes edit and approve.
 Workflows must be created by Cascade managers and set on folder(s).